 Seniors Serving Seniors 209 – 1027 Pandora Ave Victoria, BC V8V 3P6 Ph: (250) 413-3211.
 Offers a current information and referral service – represent interests and concerns of senior citizens – identify and assist in developing programs and establishing services.

 Shaw Centre for the Salish Sea 9811 Seaport Place Sidney, BC V8L 4X3 Ph: (250) 665-7511.
+Connecting the public with the Salish Sea and its ecosystems through engagement, knowledge and awareness, the Shaw Centre for the Salish Sea offers a fun, interactive and informative experience of science and culture to visitors of all ages.
 Our mission is to create experiences that engage people to learn about, explore and conserve the Salish Sea Bioregion – its wildlife, waters, land, culture, and people.

 Shekinah Homes Society 3034 Donald Street Victoria, BC V9A 1Y2 Ph: (250) 595-1014 Provides person centred support for adults with developmental disabilities in a residential setting.